Written by Daniela Salas from the Foster lab, Michael Smith Laboratories

 The responses from our group of postdocs have been edited for clarity.

-This is the second post of the #LabLifeLessons blog series, a series that highlights the adventures of the PhD experience and beyond.
+This article is part of the #LabLifeLessons blog series, a series that highlights the adventures of the PhD experience and beyond.
 Written by Postdoctoral Fellows at the Michael Smith Laboratories, this series includes a number of posts ranging from personal experiences, interviews, and stories, reflecting on the journey and extracting the learned lessons in the process. #LabLifeLessons focuses on these challenges and aims to bring an authentic voice to the story.
-If you enjoyed this story, click here to read the first post in the #LabLifeLessons series.
+If you enjoyed this story, check out the other articles below.